Universal Display Corporation: Smartphones

-Nokia's new Lumia 1020 smartphone and BlackBerry's Q10 and Z30 models are the most recent phones to sport OLED screens.
+Nokia's Lumia 1020 smartphone and BlackBerry's Q10 and Z30 models have OLED screens.

-In October 2013, Samsung released the first ever curved display smartphone called the Galaxy-Round.
+In October 2013, Samsung released the first ever curved display smartphone called the Galaxy Round.
 Samsung also introduced the "Roll Effect" where when the phone's screen is off and is rolled, it displays basic information like time or battery percentage.
 While it is possible to curve LCD screens, analysts say OLED screens provide better technical benefits.

-The Galaxy S5, launched in Feb 2014, has a 5inch Super AMOLED screen.
-The unique feature is the GS5 also has a new software feature - when the battery is low (10%), it switches to an ultra power-saving mode which changes the screen to monochrome, lowers the brightness and closes all "non essential" features.
-In this low-power mode, the GS5 can last up to 24 hours in standby on that 10% battery.

-Samsung introduced the Galaxy Round smartphone in the Korean market in October 2013.
+Samsung introduced the Galaxy Round in the Korean market in October 2013.
 The device features a 1080p screen, measuring 5.7 in, that curves on the vertical axis in a rounded case.

-The corporation has promoted the following advantages: A new feature called "Round Interaction" that allows users to look at information by tilting the handset on a flat surface with the screen off, and the feel of one continuous transition when the user switches between home screens.
+The Galaxy S5, launched in Feb 2014, has a 5-inch Super AMOLED screen.

 Smart watches

-In September 2013 Samsung unveiled their Galaxy Gear Smartwatch having a 1.6 inch OLED screen and multiple apps to link the watch to an Android (operating system) smartphone.
-It will go on sale in the US for $299 and features a 1.63" 320x320 (275 PPI) Super AMOLED display, a 1.9 mp camera (can do 720p videos), 800Mhz processor, 4GB of storage, 512MB of RAM, Bluetooth 4, and a 315 mAh non-removable battery.
+In September 2013 Samsung unveiled their Galaxy Gear Smartwatch having a 1.6 inch OLED screen and multiple apps to link the watch to an Android smartphone.
+It originally went on sale in the US in October of 2013 for $299 and featured a 1.63" 320x320 (275 PPI) Super AMOLED display.

 The LG G Watch R is smartwatch featuring a circular face and an OLED screen.

 LG has released a second premium smart watch called the "Urbane" which retails for $590.

 OLED displays are expected to dominate the smart watch market with 58% market share.